 1 Video - Size

 - Full Size: The recording target will be saved in the original size.
-For example, if your recording target is 1024*768 size, the recorded video size will be 1024*768.
+For example, if your recording target is 1024*768, the recorded video size will be 1024*768.

-- Half Size: The recording target will be saved in the half size.
-For example, if your recording target is 1024*768 size, the recorded video size will be 512*384.
+- Half Size: The recording target will be saved in half the size.
+For example, if your recording target is 1024*768, the recorded video size will be 512*384.

-- Fit Width: If you set Width 1024, the Width of recorded video will always be 1024 size.
+- Fit Width: If you set the width to 1024, the width of the recorded video will always be 1024.

-- Fit Height: If you set Height 720, the Height of recorded video will always be 720 size.
-(If you want to get 720p video in YouTube, set Height 720)
+- Fit Height: If you set the height to 720, the height of the recorded video will always be 720.
+(If you want to upload 720p videos to YouTube, set the height to 720)

-- Customized: You can set the recording video size by yourself.
+- Custom: You can set the recording video size by yourself.

 2 Video - FPS